tdupu/magma-clifford-algebras/README.md

 **Algorithms**

-Dupuy, Taylor, Anton Hilado, Colin Ingalls, and Adam Logan.
+Taylor Dupuy, Anton Hilado, Colin Ingalls, and Adam Logan.
 "The Basic Theory of Clifford-Bianchi Groups for Hyperbolic n-Space." *arXiv preprint arXiv:2407.19122* (2024).

 Here is the bibtex: